-INTRODUCTION
+1. INTRODUCTION

 The importance of the deployment of learning contexts into mobile learning (m-learning) applications, and making these applications aware of the context (or circumstances) it is being used in, is currently a very significant part of their development (Sharples, 2006).
-Since portable mobile devices can be used for learning anytime anywhere, learners have the flexibility to choose practically any location that suits them.
-For a full-time university student living on campus, this choice may not seem as crucial as for a part-time student who has family and work commitments and commutes onto campus every day, for example.
-The latter student typically has many more time limitations than the former, and because of this constraint, it is much more important and necessary for the latter student to be able to utilize whatever available time they have and to be able to learn and study at any location.
+Since portable mobile devices can be used for learning anywhere and at any time, learners have the flexibility to choose practically whichever location that suits them.
+For a full-time university student living on campus, this choice may not seem as crucial as for another part-time student who has family and work commitments and commutes onto campus every day, for example.
+The latter student has typically much more limited time than the former, and because of this constraint, it is much more important and necessary for the latter student to be able to use any time that they have and to be able to learn/study at any location.
 For example, it might be necessary for them to make use of the time when they are commuting each day on public transport.
 Becking et al. (2004) also noted similar difficulties that distance learning students face because of this time constraint.